Regime information for Styal Prison

 Learning and Skills

-The CALM (Care Assessment Leaning and Motivation) centre provides a therapeutic learning environment seven days a week for prisoners located on the wing.
 The library, provided by Cheshire County Council, is based in a self-contained unit providing a wide range of fiction and non-fiction books, a range of CDs and DVDs are also available plus four computers for learning (without internet access).
 Prisoners produce a quarterly magazine known as ‘Innit' which received a national award for the quality of journalism in 2006.

 Gymnasium and Sports

-One Principal Officer and four PE officers staff the PE department, which consists of a small but well equipped gymnasium, used for a variety of team games and fitness-related activities, a stage area, which houses cardio vascular and resistance machines and a selection of free weights, and a sports field, used for a variety of activities (weather permitting).
+Three PE officers staff the PE department, which consists of a small but well equipped gymnasium, used for a variety of team games and fitness-related activities, a stage area, which houses cardio vascular and resistance machines and a selection of free weights, and a sports field, used for a variety of activities (weather permitting).

 The PE department offers a variety of course work predominantly aimed at promoting healthy lifestyles but also focusing on the resettlement agenda by delivering courses that lead to nationally accredited qualifications.